LibruaryNFT/coinflip/README.md

 7. Update flow.json aliases if needed
 8. flow deploy project --network=testnet

-9. Verify contracts are deployed https://testnet.flowscan.org/account/0x9582fcd59741438c
+9. Verify contracts are deployed https://testnet.flowscan.org/account/0x91b3acc974ec2f7d

 10. Create a new email account for the storefront

 11. Sign in to the dapp

-12. Fund new storefront with some flow from the faucet https://testnet-faucet-v2.onflow.org/ 0x28b2715c085b4a79
+12. Fund new storefront with some flow from the faucet https://testnet-faucet-v2.onflow.org/

 13. Update all the js script imports for the coin/nftmarketplace contracts

 14. Click the setup button for the storefront account

-15. Mint a bunch of NFTs of different types flow transactions send ./cadence/transactions/mint_nft.cdc 0x28b2715c085b4a79 0 0 --signer=testnet-account --network=testnet
+15. Mint a bunch of NFTs of different bronze coins, both heads and tails flow transactions send ./cadence/transactions/mint_nft.cdc 0xf788ae5c7ec2d1ae 0 0 bafybeigvkyawijvieedj4ret74nyeixo32nl54apw6zlgurjpkzsvo36xe --signer=testnet-account --network=testnet

+flow transactions send ./cadence/transactions/mint_nft.cdc 0xf788ae5c7ec2d1ae 1 0 bafybeifraraokwjwpyvfypprleumli2n32xfijbcexjneb6rj6yyzifnzi --signer=testnet-account --network=testnet

 16. As the storefront, list all the NFTs